Best lenses for safari photography in 2025

 Reasons to avoid

-In my review, I was blown away by this absolute cracker of a lens.
+I was blown away by this absolute cracker of a lens.
 It's razor-sharp right the way through that big focal range, and the build makes it lightweight enough for prolonged handheld use.
-Autofocus is lightning-fast and pinpoint accurate – which is really all you can ask for as far as sports photography is concerned.
+Autofocus is lightning-fast and pinpoint accurate – which is all you can ask for as far as safari photography is concerned.

 Even when the conditions are challenging, this lens delivers the goods, and it's an eminently worthy successor to the excellent DSLR lens that preceded it.